Our Staff

 Larieza Leigh

-Hip Hop Team Director: Larieza Leigh started dancing at the age of 15 at Mount Tahoma High School and was a part of their dance/drill team for 3 years (2006-2009).
+Cohesion Team Director; Hip Hop and Contemporary/Hip Hop: Larieza Leigh started dancing at the age of 15 at Mount Tahoma High School and was a part of their dance/drill team for 3 years (2006-2009).
 After graduating she stayed to help by becoming the assistant coach and was the choreographer for their WIAA Dance/Drill Competitions from 2009-2013.
 Since then Larieza has honed her teaching skills at a multitude of places such as local public schools, YMCA, Westlake Dance Center, The Beat Box, Image Studio of Dance, The Surge Dance Center, and other surrounding studios in the area.
 Larieza started dabbling in choreography when she made Mount Tahoma's Dance Team and has grown to create award-winning pieces over the years and is currently the Company Director at Freedom Dance Center.
 In addition to teaching, Larieza still loves to take classes and perform when an opportunity arises.
 She has consistently trained at Westlake Dance Center, Freedom Dance Center, and many other locations.
 In September 2016, Value Village aired a Halloween Commercial in which Larieza participated.
 She also choreographed and danced in SYML - The Bird music video that aired April 15, 2019.
 Larieza wants nothing more than to witness and foster the growth and achievements of her dancers.
 In these moments, she feels the most accomplished, and she finds the answer to her question, WHY?
 "Live to inspire & be inspired"

 Dane Holman